prcerda/K10-ExportImport-Ansible/README.md

 	  - azure_storage_env: AzureCloud is the default in Azure.
 More info in https://docs.kasten.io/latest/usage/configuration.html#azure-storage
 	  - project_id: Google Project ID to add Google Cloud Storage Account
 	  - LOGIN: For K10 Basic Authentication.
 Use 'htpasswd -n admin' and provide a password to autenticate to Kasten K10

+**NOTE**: It is recommended to use Ansible Vaults to keep this data instead of using just a text file, considering all the sensitive data to be kept here.

 # Recovery duration